isomerpages/moe-temaseksec/_temasek-experience/CCE/Character & Citizenship Education (CCE).md

 abilities, examine their life’s purpose, and develop qualities of proactivity, adaptability, and resilience to prepare themselves for the 21st Century.</p>
 <p>One of the highlights of TMS’ ECG programme is the annual Career Guidance
 Day (CGD).
-CGD 2023 will be held on 28 April 2023, and includes sharing sessions by representatives from Junior Colleges, Polytechnics and ITE.
+It includes sharing sessions by representatives from Junior Colleges, Polytechnics and ITE.
 Career professionals in a variety of fields are also invited to share their experiences with Secondary 4 and 5 students.
 To access materials for the various post-secondary pathway options, pls click <a href="https://padlet.com/siti_farhana_mohamed_shariff/pathway-options-for-o-level-4h8q4w7j76b3fomh" rel="noopener noreferrer nofollow" target="_blank">here</a> (for
 4E5N) or <a href="https://padlet.com/siti_farhana_mohamed_shariff/pathway-options-for-4na-eucgbf8jcc3m88jr" rel="noopener noreferrer nofollow" target="_blank">here</a> (for
 4NA).</p>
 <h3>NATIONAL EDUCATION (NE)</h3>